Live Tank Cam

 The Glennallen Marine Biology Class took an exciting, VERY close look at a salmon egg under a microscope…and it looked right back!
 We love hearing the excitement in the kid’s voices as they connect closely with the lifecycle of salmon.

-Salmon in the Classroom photos from Kenny Lake and Glennallen Marine Biology Classes
+Kenny Lake and Glennallen Marine Biology Classes (2023) Study Salmon Eggs

 Color each stage of the salmon life cycle!